Self-Purification (Tazkiyat al-Nafs)

 Islam recognizes that human beings are created with limitations, desires, and the tendency to err: “And mankind was created weak” (Qur’an 4:28).

-Tazkiyah al-Nafs does not deny this weakness or demand perfection "Allah does not charge a self except [with that within] its capacity...."
+"Allah does not charge a self except [with that within] its capacity...."
 (Qur’an 2:286)

-Falling is part of being human, but returning to Allah through awareness, restraint, and sincerity is the essence of purification.
+Falling is part of being human, but returning to Allah through awareness, restraint, and sincerity is the essence of purification

-Self Anchoring
+Self -Anchoring

 Tazkiyah al-nafs (self-purification) is also not the glorification of the self, but the correction of it through sincere worship of Allah.